 Boston Consulting Group’s report highlighted how retail banks traditionally focused on a product-first sales approach, rather than letting the specific needs of individuals dictate their commercial offerings and outreach.
 This has since created a gap where the mass affluent (AuM <$1M) segment has been neglected and underserved (Figure 1).
 This presents a potential for revenues and the number of clients to grow as robo-advisors step in to fill this gap.

-It is no surprise then that over the years, a number of big players have jumped onto the Robo-advisor party by launching digital advisory services through in-house offerings, acquisitions and partnerships.
+It is no surprise that over the years, several big players have jumped onto the Robo-advisor party by launching digital advisory services through in-house offerings, acquisitions and partnerships.

 The Financial Giants